Morphclue/streamdeck-wakatime/README.md

 ## Installation

-In the Release folder, you can find the file com.distrust.wakatime.streamDeckPlugin.
+In the Release section, you can find the file com.distrust.wakatime.streamDeckPlugin.
 If you double-click this file on your machine, Stream Deck will install the plugin.
-Please note that this plugin is still in development.

 ## Setup